One of the worst parts of tax season is getting your past expenses and income organized.

 Now you have the data you need to fill in those sections when filing your taxes.

 Organizing Self Employed & Small Business Taxes in Google Sheets

-If you’re a sole proprietor, freelancer, or consultant with a simply structured business, Tiller Money can also help you estimate your quarterly taxes with the Estimated Quarterly Tax sheet.
+If you’re a sole proprietor, freelancer, or consultant with a simply structured business, Tiller can also help you estimate your quarterly taxes with the Estimated Quarterly Tax sheet→ from the Tiller Community.

 Accountants love spreadsheets because they’re easily editable.
 It’s trivial to pull additional insights such as a quick sum of your entire year’s spending in a category.

-Learn more Visit the Tiller Money Community to learn more about managing taxes with spreadsheets.
+Learn more Visit the Tiller Help Center to learn more about managing taxes with spreadsheets.